-6.5.2.1 Messaging Anti-abuse Working Group (MAAWG)
+6.5.4.1 Messaging Malware Mobile Anti-abuse Working Group (MAAWG)

-Messaging Anti-abuse Working Group (MAAWG) is an industry group promulgating best-practices to reduce spam.
+M3AAWG is an industry group promulgating best-practices to reduce spam.
 Historically SMTP servers accepted anonymous email creating a haven for spammers.
 ISPs have developed a number of proprietary workarounds over the years to limit spam.
 Recommendation is to use SSL/TLS to securely access SMTP and POP mail server.
 Where SSL is not feasible use Port 587 to send email instead of Port 25.
 Port 587 requires authentication therefor ISPs will not block the port allowing off network access.

-6.5.2.2 Blacklist
+6.5.4.2 Blacklist